Ohio Dog Bite Lawyer

 In most cases, the owner of the dog is legally responsible for bites and other injuries caused by their animal.
 There are certain instances when another individual may also be liable.
 This includes if the dog owner was younger than 18 years of age, a person other than the owner had care or control over the animal, or the landlord had knowledge of the dog being aggressive and dangerous but did nothing about it.

 Every dog bite injury case is unique, but damages that may be available for victims to recover usually include:

 - Medical bills and hospital fees

 - Pain and suffering

 In most cases, dogs bite humans when they’re protecting a possession or resting place; protecting their owner; they’re frightened, grumpy, injured, startled, or sick; the dog is still in training; they get overly excited, or they thought the human they bit was their prey.

 With so many small details that can lead to a dog getting worked up and ultimately biting a human, it may not be surprising how often dog bites can occur.
 What often does surprise people, however, is the severity of the injury that dog bites can inflict.
 A 2010 study by the Agency for Healthcare Research and Quality found:

-Rinehardt Law Firm is the answer to your personal injury.
-Our team of attorneys and case managers have represented clients in in Mansfield and throughout central and north central Ohio for years.
-With every new client, we treat them as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
+Rinehardt Injury Attorneys is the answer to your personal injury.
+Our team of attorneys and case managers have represented clients in in Columbus and throughout central and north central Ohio for years.
+We treat every new client as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
 We offer free consultations with no obligation, so don’t hesitate to contact our team about your legal matter.